John-Rood/VectorVault/vectorflow_docs/README.md

 Head to **vectorvault.io/vector-flow** and start with a simple Start → Recognize → Respond flow.
 Use the chat interface to test, watch the logs to debug, and iterate until your agent behaves exactly as intended.
 Then scale up to more complex patterns as you get comfortable with the platform.

-Remember: Every sophisticated AI agent started with a simple flow.
-The key is iteration and using the real-time feedback from the chat/log interface to perfect your agent's behavior.
+Remember: Every production agent started as a simple flow.
+The key is starting with one specific use case, testing with real users, and iterating based on what you learn.
+Vector Flow handles the infrastructure complexity so you can focus on what matters—building agents that solve real problems.